Subtractive Synthesis Part 2

 Resonance

 In addition to the filter cutoff frequency, you also get access to a resonance control.
 Filter resonance is used to emphasize the cutoff frequency by boosting frequencies at the cutoff point.
-Some filters allow you to set the resonance so high that the filter will start to oscillate by itself.
-The amplification is so extreme that it generates a sine wave at the cutoff frequency.
+Some filters allow you to set the resonance so high that the filter will start to oscillator by itself.
+The resonance is boosting so much that it starts to feedback which creates a sine wave at the cutoff frequency.
+In addition to emphasizing the cutoff frequency, a higher resonance also steepens the slope of the filter to compensate for the boost.
+Resonance is sometimes labeled as Q (often found in equalizers).

 Cutoff and Resonance